-I've been to Mexico on four different occasions over the past decade.
+I've been to Mexico on four different occasions over the past decade and Punta Sur Isla Mujeres is still one of the most unique places I've come across during those trips.
 Usually my decision to go there starts with the desire to do an affordable & relaxing beach vacation.

 In terms of accessibility, affordability and quality of the resorts you can stay at it's no surprise that Cancun is a popular destination.